-A Danbury letter carrier who was charged with possession and distribution of child porn in August has pleaded guilty to one count of receipt and distribution of child pornography.
+A Danbury letter carrier who was charged with possession and distribution of child porn in August 2012 has been sentenced to 30 months in prison for trading child pornography online.

-According to the U.S. Attorney from Connecticut, an investigation into Paul D'Ambrosio began Aug.
-8 when a detective assigned to the Connecticut Computer Crimes Task Force logged into a publicly available file sharing program and downloaded 50 images and 10 videos depicting child pornography from directories maintained by D'Ambrosio.
+According to the U.S. Attorney from Connecticut, an investigation into Paul D'Ambrosio, 49, began Aug.
+8 2012 when a detective assigned to the Connecticut Computer Crimes Task Force logged into a publicly available file sharing program and downloaded 50 images and 10 videos depicting child pornography from directories maintained by D'Ambrosio.

 Agents arrested Paul D'Ambrosio, 49, of Waterbury, at a U.S. Postal Service facility in Danbury where he worked as a mail carrier and authorities also seized a computer and other components from D'Ambrosio's home in Waterbury.